Switzerland

 The above tax rates are basically applicable to taxpayers filing a tax return.
 Effective cantonal income and wealth tax is determined by multiplying the basic tax by the multiplier applicable for the tax (calendar) year in question, and then by adding the supplementary tax on wealth.

-Starting from 2024, single, divorced, or separated parents will each benefit from a partial splitting (reduction of the tax rate; until then integral splitting attributed only to one parent) if they are both providing support with the other parent for the care, maintenance, and expenses for their children.
+Starting 2024, single, divorced, or separated parents in Geneva will each benefit from a partial splitting (reduction of the tax rate; until then integral splitting attributed only to one parent) if they are both providing support with the other parent for the care, maintenance, and expenses for their children.
 Several conditions will apply.

 Local income taxes